-Lares Trek Tour 4 days with All Inclusive
+Lares Trek Tour 4 days

 - Visit Machu Picchu with the incredible four-day Lares Trek trek.
 This hiking route is a great alternative to the famous classic Inca Trail.
 The Lares Trek is recognized for being a cultural adventure since on the way we will find alpacas, llamas and people in their multi-colored suits.
 On the last day, after walking for approximately 37 kilometers, the visitor will appreciate all the beauty of the Inca city of Machu Picchu, after an incredible adventure that includes a visit to a traditional textile center and the town of Aguas Calientes (Machu Picchu town ).

 - The route through Lares to Machu Picchu is a not so demanding trek compared to other popular treks such as the Inca Trail or the Salkantay Trek.
 It is characterized by the cultural experience on its way.
 The tourist will visit beautiful high Andean landscapes where he will learn more about the lifestyle of the population.
 The tour includes entrance, train, bus, tour guide, horses, muleteers, cooks, hotel, security equipment and more.
 The service is organized in detail.
 Furthermore, the visitor can benefit from constant communication with our assistants as well as secure payment and much more.

 - A day before we will gather the group to meet and do a ‘briefing’ of what the adventure will be like.

 - In the early hours of the day, we will pick you up from the door of your hotel to go by minivan to the town of Lares.
 Along the way we will meet the town of Calca as well as the characteristic fauna: llamas, alpacas and more.

 - Once in Lares we will relax in the town’s thermal baths (water temperature between 28ºC and 34ºC).